juanmirocks/fastchecks/README.md

 # Features

 **✅ Feature-rich**
-* Written in Python (3.11 for maximum speed) 🐍
-* Website to check & its results are stored on postgres by default 🐘 (the code API is ready for other data stores / sockets).
+* Websites to check & their results are stored in postgres by default 🐘 (the library is ready for other data stores / sockets).
   * You can use postgres locally installed, running on docker, or with a DBaaS, e.g. Aiven.
 * Run stored all websites once, at configurable-scheduled intervals, or even with your system's cron.
 * CLI API (with `argparse`) & Python's.